equinor/res2df/docs/usage/pvt.rst

   :header-rows: 1

-If your PVT data resides in multiple include files, but you can't import the entire deck, you have to merge the dataframes in Python like this:
+If your PVT data resides in multiple include files, but you can't import the entire :term:`deck`, you have to merge the dataframes in Python like this:

 .. code-block:: python